-What extent do we consider a product ‘match’ against a competitor’s product?
-It is one of the substantial challenges for running price comparisons in a marketplace.
-The amount of detail that needs to be observed at a variant level of a product depends on factors such as competitor clients in different marketplaces, type of product offerings, and its direct and indirect competitors.
-Finding a product match without considering a variant level match in some market may be enough but, in most cases, the level of detail that needs to be considered for a product to be a ‘match’ is much more complex.
+What extent do we consider a product a ‘match’ against a competitor’s product?
+It is one of the hardest challenges to provide price comparison.
+The detail needed to be observed at a product variant level depends on competitor clients in different marketplaces, types of product offerings, and direct and indirect competitors.
+Product matching without considering a variant level match in some markets may be enough.
+However, in most cases, the detail needed to ‘match’ is much more complex.

-Product variants are the options (or choices) available while purchasing a product online.
-It may comprise of generic attributes such as size, color, material, quantity or specific attributes such as Amp, Wattage, Voltage, Resistance for electrical tools, features or addons for software packages, ingredients for food products, etc. Sellers can explore which product variants are affecting market pricing, and in turn, provides an opportunity to tweak reports to achieve a better insight into competitor and market behavior for the product.
+Variants are the options (or choices) available while purchasing a product.
+It comprises generic attributes such as size, color, material, quantity/case pack or specific attributes such as Amp, Wattage, Voltage, Resistance for electrical tools, features or add-ons for software packages, ingredients for food products, etc. Sellers should explore variants affecting market pricing, and tweak reports to achieve better insights into competitor and market behavior.

-Product variants typically have a dynamic relationship with product prices, i.e. product prices can differ as per its variants – color, size, functionality, features, components, material, pattern, etc.
+Variants typically have a dynamic relationship with product prices, i.e. product prices can differ per variant – color, size, functionality, features, components, material, pattern, etc.

-When a Competitive Pricing Intelligence (CPI) is run for two variant products, it is essential to accumulate an enriched set of product attributes.
-Variant level matching is a major challenge in the context of exact product matching.
+When a Competitive Pricing Intelligence (CPI) is run for a product with two variants, it is essential to accumulate the enriched set of product attributes.
+Variant level matching is a major challenge for exact product matching.
 Depending on the product type and requirement, variants may have to be matched against a single or multiple attributes such as size, color, quantity, material, etc.

-In the example presented below, the requirement is to match a black leather shoe, and the competitor sells black leather as well as suede shoe.
-Here, we do not need to consider the size variant or other attributes for the product.
+In the below example, the requirement is to match a black leather shoe.
+The competitor sells black leather and a suede shoe.
+Here, we do not need to consider the size or other attributes.

 Competitor Variant Product

-To ensure the right variant is being matched for each SKU, GrowByData’s proprietary Competitive Pricing Intelligence (CPI) algorithm marks such cases for review.
-With a mix of Artificial Intelligence plus Human Intelligence and quality check process, we guarantee a correct or high level of product variant matching.
+To ensure the right variant is matched for each SKU, GrowByData’s proprietary Competitive Pricing Intelligence (CPI) algorithm marks such cases for review.
+With a mix of Artificial Intelligence, Human Intelligence, and quality check process, we guarantee correct product variant matching.